Baltoli/project-docs/notes/log.md

   TESLA (better examples etc).
 Jekyll theme on github pages is probably the most sensible for now I think.
 * Should see if TESLA works if dependencies are installed via Homebrew.

+## 9/5/2017

+* Worked on getting a website for TESLA up and running.
+* Need to investigate TESLA's internal generation of inclusive / exclusive or automata, and see if my FSM generation code does the right thing when building my automata.
+If not, it might be necessary to actually construct a cross product automaton (and write it up etc.)
+  * Basically need to see what happens if I write `foo() || bar()`.

+## 10/5/2017

+* Identified a bug in the model checker last thing yesterday - need to work out what's causing it and how I can fix it.
+Identified problem was that the assertion site event in a TESLA demo wasn't being picked up, causing the analysis to fail.
+* Real problem was to do with an unfortunate interaction between mem2reg and argument names that is now fixed.
+* Important point - tests only run correctly on Debug build mode, presumably because of NDEBUG being set and preventing some examples from producing any actual output.
+* Conclusion is that mem2reg makes the checking *dramatically* faster, but can break variable names.
+Shouldn't ever make it incorrect, though - it will only discount correct things because their name can't be found.
+Leave disabled for now.
+* Also being reminded of the existing issues with the parser - can't use by value structs at all.
+Need to fix this in the summer probably.
+* Long term, I think the moral is that argument lookup code needs a rework (possibly to use the new debug information available about names etc).
+Tied into fixing bugs in the parsing code if at all possible.
+* Parser being clang is nice because it makes things "native", but runs into issues as described previously.
+Other implementation options?
+* Found an unsafety bug - `possibly_checked` logic needs to include assertion sites contained in the automaton as well as entry and exit.
+* Repeat [m..n] is broken for my automaton construction - investigate.
+Fixed -
+  cause was just an off-by-one error.
+* Change to the alloca finding logic doesn't seem to have broken any tests, but it's still something to keep an eye on in case of changes in the future.
+* Maybe investigate Sphinx as being a better choice than Jekyll?